 Ø A meeting at work with a group of colleagues.

-Ø Or just check in the traffic when driving your car.
+Ø Or just check out the traffic when driving your car.

 Our Brains Remember (or learn) Pain and Tension